About the course

 Your written work should be academic essays or other writing samples on philosophical topics.
 All essays should be recent and not of a primarily expository nature.

-Written work should be typed or word-processed, written in English and clearly marked with your name and the date of composition.
+Written work should be word-processed, written in English and clearly marked with your name and the date of composition.
 The word count does not need to include the end bibliography.
 Footnotes and in-text referencing are included.

 If possible, please ensure that the word count is clearly displayed on the document.